abyssDS/sfmlWiki/Source:-FrameClock.md

 ```

 ## Code
 For convenience, the code is presented here as a single header file, 'FrameClock.h'.
-The only dependencies are 'sf::Clock' and 'sd::Time' from SFML 2.0.
+The only dependencies are 'sf::Clock' and 'sf::Time' from SFML 2.0.

 # FrameClock.h
 ```cpp